Science amazing, but no global coordination: WHO chief scientist on COVID-19 pandemic | Business

 - India

-Speaking in a panel discussion as part of BioAsia 2022, she said though several high-end countries have completed vaccination to the extent of 90 per cent some of the nations in Africa have completed only 10 per cent inoculation even as there was ease on vaccine supply side globally.
+Speaking at a panel discussion as part of BioAsia 2022, she said though several high-end countries have completed vaccination to the extent of 90 per cent, some of the nations in Africa have completed only 10 per cent inoculation even as there was ease on vaccine supply side globally.

 She also said the WHO is working on scenarios where variant-proof vaccines are developed and suggested that there is a need for a distributed manufacturing network across the globe.